beeva-arturomartinez/beeva-best-practices/devops/git/README.md

 #### Use branches

 ##### git checkout
-Lets users can navigate between the different branches, so that, can update files in the Working directory.
+Lets users can navigate between the different branches in this way the Working directory will be updated to the specified branch.

 ``` sh